-In summer, the land abounds with birds, fish and animals.
+In summer, the land here abounds with birds, fish and animals.
 The trails are endless, and fences are rare.
 You can hike, paddle or swim in the Slave River, and watch the American white pelicans feed in the roaring whitewater rapids.

-Summer’s scenic hiking trails turn into winter’s cross-country ski and snowmobile trails.
-Winter is a favourite time for many travellers to visit and participate in classic winter activities like dog sledding or for the more adventurous big air snowboarding.
-There is something for everyone.
+In winter, the summer’s scenic hiking trails turn into cross-country ski and snowmobile trails and Fort Smith becomes a peaceful oasis of sparkling snow, clear skies and Northern Lights.
+In fact, its latitude makes it a fantastic place view the Aurora Borealis.
+Winter is a favourite time for many travellers to visit and participate in classic winter activities here like dogsledding or, for the more adventurous, big air snowboarding.

-In town you'll find attractions like the Northern Life Museum, showcasing First Nations, Metis and Euro-Canadian heritage; the Fort Smith Mission, a territorial historic park; and of course the Pelican Rapids Golf Course, where you can tee off under the midnight sun.
+In town you'll find attractions like the Northern Life Museum, showcasing First Nations, Métis and Euro-Canadian heritage; the Fort Smith Mission, a territorial historic park; and, of course, the Pelican Rapids Golf Course, where you can tee off under the midnight sun.

 Best of all, Fort Smith is easy to get to.
 It’s a day's drive (or quick flight) from Edmonton or Yellowknife – and if you're really up for an adventure, in winter you can drive here by the scenic ice road from Fort McMurray.